Optimizing Context-Enhanced Relational Joins: Conclusion

 \subsection{NLJ Formulation: Physical Optimization}

 We focus next on the physical optimizations and demonstrate the scalability of CPU execution and physical and logical optimizations of NLJ formulation presented in \autoref{sec:physical-optimization}.
-First, we investigate the impact of SIMD vectorization (\autoref{fig:cpuScalabilitySIMD}).
+First, we investigate the scalability (\autoref{fig:cpuScalabilitySIMD}).
 We enable hyperthreading (24 physical, 48 logical cores), affinitize threads to cores (2 threads will run on 1 physical core, 4 on 2, etc.), and run the NLJ formulation of 10k x 10k relation size input with 100-dimensional embeddings.
 The processor has AVX-512 registers that can simultaneously fit 16 32-bit floating-point values simultaneously.
 The average improvement is 5.36x, indicating non-computational overheads during vectorization but improved execution time using available hardware intrinsics.

-We use two strategies to investigate the effect of affinitizing threads to cores (\autoref{fig:cpuScalabilityAff}).
-First, we assign the physical cores to the thread pool, followed by hyper-threads.
-Second, we affinitize threads and hyper-threads to cores (2 threads will run on 1 physical core, 4 on 2, until 24 cores/48 threads).
-While affinitized strategy scales with added cores, physical cores scale faster, and hyper-threads do not contribute to improved execution time.
-This corroborates that dense vector linear algebra is computationally heavy, and physical cores cannot simultaneously benefit from scheduling a hyper-thread.
-At the shift from physical to added logical cores, we see an increase in the physical, then HTs strategy due to data-parallel execution at 28 threads, as 28 partitions were assigned to 24 physical cores, creating 4 stragglers.
-Finally, using all the available resources (after 24 threads), the result is the same.

-Finally, we evaluate the impact of different input relation sizes (in tuples) over 100-D, 32-bit embeddings over 48 threads and investigate the impact of physical and logical optimizations using the NLJ formulation.
+Next, we evaluate the impact of different input relation sizes (in tuples) over 100-D, 32-bit embeddings over 48 threads and investigate the impact of physical and logical optimizations using the NLJ formulation.
 In this experiment (\autoref{fig:cpuNLJendtoend}), we investigate the effects of input sizes, number of computations, and ordering of input relations of context-enhanced NLJ implementation.
 First, the execution time scales linearly with the number of computations/operations performed, according to the cost model (\autoref{nlj-prefetch}).
-Second, we validate that to achieve improved execution time due to cache locality, smaller relation should still be the inner loop, as in the traditional nested-loop-join, while using 100-D vectors for cosine distance computation.
+Second, we validate that to achieve improved execution time due to cache locality, a smaller relation should still be the inner loop, as in the traditional nested-loop-join.
 Despite more expensive per-vector computations, data access patterns still play an important role, impacting our experiment's performance by up to $\sim$35\% (at $10^{10}$ operations).

 \textbf{Takeaway.} Logical and physical optimizations of the NLJ formulation with vectors enable reducing the overheads by orders of magnitude from the initial vector join extension.
 Still, the approaches we proposed until now optimize for vector execution without explicitly considering the high dimensionality and similarity operations over individual tuples.
 The tensor formulation, which we will evaluate next, addresses this issue.